You are now in the main content area

 Mobile computing labs

 The school has several mobile computing labs, where students are encouraged to use their own laptops for class assignments.
-Laptops with all production software are also available to be booked out from the EDC.
+Laptops with all of the production software are also available to be booked out from the EDC.

 Catalyst learning space

 The Catalyst learning space (RCC 223) is a collaborative learning space shared between the Catalyst, a research centre, and dedicated to journalism students and a variety of classes.

 Ryerson review of journalism newsroom